nagendrasinh/homebridge-doorbell-system/README.md

-# homebridge-video-doorbell-rpi
+# homebridge-doorbell-system
-Raspberry Pi video doorbell plugin for homebridge.
+Raspberry Pi video doorbell plugin for homebridge with integrated door lock mechanism service using a connected gpio relay to control the lock

-This plugin is based on [homebridge-camera-rpi](https://github.com/moritzmhmk/homebridge-camera-rpi) by moritzmhmk licensed under MIT license.
+This plugin is based on [homebridge-video-doorbell-rpi](https://github.com/Supereg/homebridge-video-doorbell-rpi) which again is based on [homebridge-camera-rpi](https://github.com/moritzmhmk/homebridge-camera-rpi) by moritzmhmk, licensed under MIT license.

 ## Prerequisite